Prince Harry arrives in London after his father, King Charles III, is diagnosed with cancer

 Charles took the throne intending to preside over a slimmer monarchy with fewer senior royals carrying out ceremonial public duties.
 But with Charles and Kate both temporarily sidelined, Harry self-exiled to California and Prince Andrew largely banished from view because of his association with sex offender Jeffrey Epstein, the royal "Firm" risks becoming severely overstretched.

-William and Charles’ wife, Queen Camilla, are both expected to take on extra public engagements during the king’s treatment.
+William and Camilla are both expected to take on extra public engagements during the king’s treatment.

 There are no current plans to call on the “counsellors of state” — senior royals, including the queen and the heir to the throne — to deputize for the monarch on constitutional duties such as signing legislation and receiving ambassadors.